 The safety and welfare of our children is paramount at Clapgate Primary School.
-We have robust policies and procedures in place to ensure their safety at all times.
+We have robust policies, procedures and risk assessments in place to ensure their safety at all times.
 We aim to educate children on boundaries, rules and limits and to help them understand why they exist.
 We provide children with choices to help them develop this important life skill.
 We help children to self-regulate and manage their emotions appropriately, and personal, social and emotional development is at the heart of everything we do.

 We believe that children should be allowed to take risks but must be taught how to recognise and avoid hazards.
 We aim to protect the physical and psychological well-being of all our children.
-We know that children learn best when they are healthy and safe, when their individual needs are met and when they have the chance to build positive relationships with the adults around them and their peers.
+We know that children learn best when they are healthy and safe when their individual needs are met and when they have the chance to build positive relationships with the adults around them and their peers.

 In both Nursery and Reception, we provide a safe and secure environment and a curriculum that teaches children how to take risks, follow rules and stay safe.
-We comply with the welfare requirements set out in the Statutory Framework for Early Years Foundation Stage and understand that we must:
+We comply with the welfare requirements set out in the Statutory Framework for Early Years Foundation Stage and regularly review the comprehensive risk assessments we have in place as a school.
+We understand that we must:

-- Promote the welfare of all children. - Promote good health. - Manage behaviour effectively and appropriately. - Ensure all adults working with children are suitable to do so. - Ensure that the environment is safe, and all equipment and furniture is fit for purpose. - Ensure all children have a challenging and enjoyable learning experience.
+- Promote the welfare of all children. - Promote good health. - Manage behaviour effectively and appropriately. - Ensure all adults working with children are suitable to do so. - Ensure that the environment is safe and that all equipment and furniture are fit for purpose. - Ensure all children have a challenging and enjoyable learning experience.